 - I don’t want to be judged as the cheapskate “special offer” person.

-- In order to convince customers to share a referral offer, brands need to understand how to instill trust and belief in its social benefits.
+- To convince customers to share a referral offer, brands need to understand how to instil trust and belief in its social benefits

-- Companies that succeed at referral marketing are those that hit their customers’ sweet spot by selecting both the most enticing referral reward, but most importantly, crafting compelling messaging that instills an expectation of imminent gains in social capital.
+- Companies that succeed at referral marketing hit their customers’ sweet spot by presenting enticing rewards with compelling messaging that instills a sense of increased social capital

-Social capital is the most influential psychological trigger to referral success - and yet, it routinely seems to get overlooked by many marketing teams.
+- Social capital is the most influential psychological trigger to referral success - don't overlook it!

-Often, this is because companies are laser focused on the mechanics of the incentive itself and on creating a seamless user journey around it.
-They miss out on the “heart and soul” of the offer: the emotion-fuelled psychological factors that really convince customers of its socially beneficial outcomes.
+Companies are too often laser-focused on the mechanics of the incentive itself and on creating a seamless user journey around it.
+They miss out on the “heart and soul” of the offer: the emotion-fuelled psychological factors that really convince customers to share it with their friends.